 Tax identification number (TIN)

-RCASPs must collect the TIN for crypto-asset users for each jurisdiction the user is tax resident, where that country is a reportable jurisdiction for CARF purposes.
+RCASPs must collect the TIN for crypto-asset users for each jurisdiction where the user is tax resident, if that country is a reportable jurisdiction for CARF purposes.

 - does not issue TINs